 Eating with Your Hands Indian customs

-In India, eating with your hands is a cultural tradition that has been followed for centuries.
-Beyond practicality, it is believed to enhance digestion and allow a closer connection with your food.
-Ayurveda teaches that eating with hands creates mindfulness, letting you appreciate the flavors while nourishing both body and mind.
-While forks and spoons are common in restaurants, embracing this traditi
+In India, people eat with their hands as a cultural tradition that has lasted for centuries.
+Beyond practicality, many believe it enhances digestion and fosters a closer connection with the food.
+Ayurveda teaches that eating with hands encourages mindfulness, letting you savor flavors while nourishing both body and mind.
+Although restaurants commonly use forks and spoons, embracing this tradition in local households can enrich your cultural experience.

 Public Behavior and Affection Indian customs